priyangshu-datta/jcdl2024/README.md

-# This is the RAG-DME method branch.
+# This is the LLM-DME method branch.

 1. Clone the repo.
 2. Use the extract_datasets function from the extract_datasets.py.